simonw/db-to-sqlite/README.md

     db-to-sqlite "postgresql://localhost/myblog" blog.db \
         --all \
         --skip=django_migrations

+Alternatively, you can specify a regex pattern via `--table-name-pattern` to match against table names.
+For example:

+    db-to-sqlite "postgresql://localhost/myblog" blog.db \
+        --table-name-pattern "tag_\w+"

 If you want to save the results of a custom SQL query, do this: